felixhoffmnn/python-template/README.md

 ## :handshake: Requirements

-> :arrow_up: Python >= 3.7 required.

 1. Install [Poetry](https://python-poetry.org/docs/#installation)
     - Poetry is a dependency manager for Python used in this project
 2. Run `poetry install` to install all dependencies
     - Afterwards, run `poetry shell` to activate the virtual environment
 3. Install the pre-commit hooks with `poetry run pre-commit install`

-## :bulb: Tips & Tricks
+## :card_file_box: TODOs

 <!-- TODO: Add GitHub instructions for branch protection, versioning, and templates -->